-Money can be tight.
-Especially when you’re away at college for the first time, it can be really easy to spend money freely when you know you have a few thousand dollars in the bank from Uncle Sam.
+When you’re away at college for the first time, it’s easy to spend, spend, spend.
+And it’s easier when you know you have a few thousand dollars in the bank from Uncle Sam.
 But set your financial foundation firmly, talk to your counselor or financial aid office about budgeting, and ask your friends to keep you accountable.

 You know what’s better than an extra side of fries for the table?
 Being able to save 20% of your student loans each semester and become debt-free a few years earlier.

 Taxes are complicated enough for most people, and adding financial aid to them takes things to another level.
-Fortunately, there are a few guiding principles that can help both parents and students navigate their way through nearly any type of financial aid during tax season.
-Stick to them, and you’ll be surprised how much benefit you can end up with on your tax return—and even your refund.
+Fortunately, there are a few guiding principles that can help both parents and students navigate their way through tax season.
+Stick to them, and you’ll be surprised how much you can benefit your tax return—and even your refund.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.